 4,375 tissue slides x $24.87 per slide (Includes antibodies, supplies, etc) = $108,806.25

 Arraymold cost saving: $104,478.50

 Thank you Arraymold.

-I finally be able to lay my hand on the mold.
+I'm finally able to lay my hands on the Arraymold.
 It makes my life so much easier that I can quickly construct a TMA block and get a section with in 3 hours.
-I am not that patient but did create a 35x 3mm TMA and the sections pretty good.
+I am not that patient but did create a 35x 3mm TMA and the sections are pretty good.

 I am very happy with the product and your videos very informative !